greenblat/vlsimentor/assignments/README.md

 my emai is greenblat@mac.com put there just the verilogs, i will take a look and comment. or through whatsup 054-4927322  Also there is no particular order to assignments.
 In all assignments,  please do best effort to fill undefined holes in specification by taking the most reasonable / simple path.

+Every time You read specification of a new module, You will  notice undefined stuff, stuff that makes You ask questions.
+If there is "obvious" "reasonable" way to resolve it - take it and add a note.